-MUP 482 Piano Pedagogy.
-(2)
+M MUP 482 Piano Pedagogy, (2)

 Continuation of MUP 481 (Piano).
 Problems and techniques of teaching intermediate to advanced piano students.
-Prerequisites: junior standing in Performance (keyboard or piano accompanying concentration); instructor approval.
+Prerequisites: junior standing in Performance (keyboard or collaborative piano concentration); instructor approval.

-MUP 487 Piano Accompanying.
+M MUP 487 Collaborative Piano.
 (1)

 Piano accompaniments found in vocal and instrumental literature; discussion of styles and performance practices; experience in public performance.
 2 hours per week.
 May be repeated for credit.
 May not be taken for audit.
-Prerequisite: Performance major with a concentration in keyboard or piano accompanying.
+Prerequisite: Performance major with a concentration in collaborative piano or keyboard.

-MUP 495 Performance.
+M MUP 495 Performance.
 (0)